 Email can be tricky to get right.
-From poor email deliverability to IP blacklisting, web hosts can often run into a lot of issues.
-However, an SMTP relay service can often solve a lot of these problem.
+From poor email deliverability to IP blocklisting, web hosts can often run into a lot of issues.
+However, an SMTP relay service can often solve a lot of these problems.
 Here, we go back to basics; what is an SMTP relay service and how can it improve your business?

 What does SMTP stand for?

 SMTP stands for Simple Mail Transfer Protocol, the standard way that email is transferred on the internet.

 "An SMTP relay service guarantees that sent emails arrive in their recipients’ inboxes."

 In a classic foot relay race, a baton is passed from runner to runner until the baton reaches the finish line.
 With SMTP, the message is the baton.
 An SMTP relay is a mail server or “MTA” (Message Transfer Agent) that is directed to hand off your message to another mail server that can get your message closer to its intended recipient - the finish line.